Aligned-Design/aligned_postd_1125/docs/features/UX_HELP_SYSTEM_IMPLEMENTATION.md

 ## Summary

-A comprehensive UX help system has been built and integrated into Aligned AI.
+A comprehensive UX help system has been built and integrated into POSTD.
 The system includes:
 - **50+ contextual tooltips** with agency-focused guidance
 - **Help Library** with 8 categories and 40+ detailed articles
 - **Enhanced tooltip component** with Learn More linking